liquinlab/elm-smile/docs/introduction.md

 - Built-in support for [common experiment elements](/views#built-in-views) like consent forms, captchas, instructions, and surveys.
 Just add your custom experiment logic and start collecting data.
+- [Basic component library](/styling/overview) which helps you quickly design and layout elements.
 - Participant-friendly features include the ability to withdraw from the experiment (while providing feedback), incremental data saving, optimized load times, ability to resume from where you left off even if reloading the pages,